See Your House in Any Paint Color — Free AI Exterior Visualizer

 The Challenge

 The bones here are common to a lot of American suburbs: solid red brick, tan garage door, basic landscaping, two-story facade with shutters that read dated.
-Nothing structurally wrong — but the visual signature pushes 1990s instead of 2026.
+Nothing structurally wrong.
+But the visual signature pushes 1990s instead of 2026.

 Style 1: Modern Farmhouse White

 The Instagram answer, and the most dramatic.
 Paint the brick bright white, swap the tan garage door for matte charcoal, add black shutters.
-The house effectively starts over.
+The house starts over.

 Same brick house painted bright white with dark charcoal garage door and black shutters — modern farmhouse direction